BeakerDAO/sqrt/tests/hello_token/README.md

     // This package will be used as the default package test_env.publish_package("hello_pkg", hello_package);

-    // We can now instantiate a new component (which will be referenced as "hello_comp") test_env.new_component("hello_comp", "hello", vec![]);
+    // We can now instantiate a new component (which will be referenced as "hello_comp") with no arguments test_env.new_component("hello_comp", "hello", vec![]);

     // When instantiating a new Hello component, the blueprint creates two tokens named "HelloTokens" and "test"